Constant-sized correlations are sufficient to robustly self-test maximally entangled states with unbounded dimension: Enforcing

-We say a group is a conjugacy group if it has a presentation of this form. \end{definition} A conjugacy group is a special case of what Slofstra defined as a linear-plus-conjugacy group (Definition $26$ of \cite{slofstra2017}).
-The difference is that a conjugacy group does not have linear relations.
-The next definition follows the definition of a nice linear-plus-conjugacy group (Definition $28$ of \cite{slofstra2017}). \begin{definition} Suppose $C \subset [n] \times [n] \times [n]$, where $[n] = \{1,2 \dots n\}$.
-Let
+We say a group is a conjugacy group if it has a presentation of this form. \end{definition} A conjugacy group is a special case of what Slofstra defined as a linear-plus-conjugacy group (Definition $26$ of \cite{slofstra2017}), since a conjugacy group does not have linear relations.
+The other type of group is directly related to a linear system. \begin{definition}[Solution group] Let $Ax = 0$ be an $m \times n$ binary linear system.
+The solution group of this system is the group

-We say a group is a nice conjugacy group if it has a presentation of this form. \end{definition} The relation $s_{jk} s_js_k = e$ implies that $s_j$ commutes with $s_k$ because

-Next we give the definition of a group representation. \begin{definition} A representation of a group $G$ on the finite Hilbert space $\calH$ is a homomorphism from $G$ to the group of invertible linear operators on $\calH$. \end{definition} The last concept of group theory that we need is a group embedding. \begin{definition}[Group embedding] An embedding of $G$ into $K$ is an injective group homomorphism: $\phi: G \rightarrow K$. \end{definition}